20th Annual Congress

 -

-Discuss the key conditions for safe and effective province-wide implementation.
+Discuss the essential conditions for safe and effective provincial implementation.

 Why clinical trials fail